What does 'organic wine' actually mean?

 What are the benefits?

-As fewer chemicals are used in the vineyards and wineries, water can be reused, and composting reduces waste and doubles as natural fertilizer for next year’s crop.
+Water can be reused, because fewer chemicals are used in the vineyards and wineries.
+While composting reduces waste and doubles as natural fertilizer for next year’s crop.

 In following organic practices, it is relatively easy for growers to promote biodiversity in the vineyard; this reduces the impact on local wildlife and increases the natural nutrients in the soil, which can encourage a level of self-sustainability in the vines.
 Not only does all of this ensure a fruitful harvest for today’s growers, but it means that the vineyards will also be healthy for generations to come.